-It’s always heartbreaking to hear about encounters between pet dogs and coyotes, as recently happened in Wheaton.
+It’s always heartbreaking to hear about encounters between pet dogs and coyotes.
 We want to remind folks of some simple ways to keep their pets safe from the native wildlife that also call DuPage home.

 For many years, the Forest Preserve District of DuPage County has been informing the public about coexisting with coyotes and providing pet owners with information about how to keep their animals safe from coyotes.
 Coyotes are prevalent everywhere in the Chicago region.
 Even if you haven’t spotted one in your neighborhood, they are present.
 Dog and cat owners need to be aware that coyotes live in their neighborhoods and can appear any time of the day.

 For cats, it’s best to keep them inside for their own well-being as well as that of local native wildlife.
 Many cats are excellent predators, and their instinct to kill can be very strong even if they are well-fed at home.
 Some municipalities have leash laws for both cats and dogs, but most have leash laws for dogs.
 It’s still a good idea to follow these laws and leash your dog even on your own property.

 Whenever you let your dog out, go outside with your dog and hold it on a leash.
 Never leave your family pet outside unattended.
 Watching your dog while it is outside is not in control.
 If your dog runs after something or something runs after your dog, it will happen before you can react and you will not be able to run fast enough to intercede or catch your pet.
 It's best to go outside with your dog and hold it on a leash, even in your own yard.
 A dog off leash can spot a rabbit or squirrel and chase it across the street at the risk of getting hit by a car.